trinhthechuong/thechuongtrinh.github.io/_portfolio/MolCluster.md

 ## MolecularClustering
-- Clustering molecules into differenet group based on molecular fingerpirnt and  Butina, K-means algorithms
+- Clustering molecules into different group based on molecular fingerpirnt and  Butina, K-means algorithms
 - To select diverse subset for pharmacophore modeling, docking retrospective control, or just select compounds for HTS

 ### Use butina algorithm to cluster molecules